fiboa/cli/README.md

 ### Validation

-To validate a fiboa GeoParquet or GeoJSON file, you can for example run:
+To validate a Vecorel GeoParquet or GeoJSON file, you can for example run:

 - GeoJSON: `fiboa validate example.json --collection collection.json`
 - GeoParquet: `fiboa validate example.parquet --data`